10 Most Useful Tips to Flying with your Guitar

 Guitars like the Taylor Big Baby (see my review of the Taylor Big Baby guitar here) or the Martin LX1 Little Martin (see my review of the Little Martin series here) are excellent options that won’t break the bank.
 Your chances of getting these guitars on a plane with you are exponentially greater than a full-sized guitar.

-Of course, you can also check some of the unique travel guitars that either fold or come apart for smaller storage.
-One of the most interesting that I’ve come across – and had the chance to try out myself – was the Journey Instruments Overhead guitar, designed specifically for storage in an overhead bin.
+You can also check some of the unique travel guitars that either fold or come apart for smaller storage.
+One of the most interesting that I’ve come across was the Journey Instruments Overhead guitar.
+This guitar is specifically for storage in an overhead bin.
 Take a moment to listen to it and see how the guitar folds up – you might be surprised.

 #8 Consider Shipping Your Guitar

 It’s not the cheapest option, but have you considered shipping the guitar?
-Not only do you avoid the hassle of carrying it around everywhere and praying that it actually arrives with you to your destination, you also get the added security of insurance.
+You won’t have to carry it around everywhere.
+In addition, you get the added security of insurance.

 Places like UPS and FedEx are quite accustomed to shipping musical instruments so they know just what to do.
 In this case you should always use a hard case.